bir-d/rakeprotocol/reportv2.md

 # Protocol

-The basis of the protocol is a fixed size, 64 byte UTF-8 header sent between the client and server, and a variable length "payload", which size is indicated in the header.
+For our client-server protocol, communications are undertaken through used of a fixed size, 64 byte, UTF-8 header.
+This header is sent between the client and server in order to describe the manner in which communications will proceed.

-The first two bytes of the header is the "code", one of:

-* DISCONN_MSG     = "!D"
+The header is comprised of up to three components: (1) communication code; (2) option flags; and (3) length of the message to be sent (called the payload).
+The payload is then sent to the recipient, with it's data expected to match the header-described attributes.
+Payloads can be of variable length, which is why their length is indicated by the header.

+## Communication Codes

+These are the first two bytes of the header, called the communication code, or `code`.
+The code is one of a set of preset values, each indicating the manner in which communications should proceed.
+These values are as follows:

+#### `DISCONN_MSG`  (!D)

-  - Client: sends to server once it has finished with it.
+- **Client**: sends to server once it has finished with it.
-  - Server: cleans up data structures for client
+- **Server**: cleans up data structures for client

-* COMMAND_MSG     = "!C"
+#### `COMMAND_MSG`  (!C)

-  - Client: Sends this with a payload of command to execute.
+- **Client**: Sends this with a payload of command to execute.
-  - Server: Executes the payload from this packet, and captures exit state, stdout, stderr, and any generated files, and passes it off to the client
+- **Server**: Executes the payload from this packet, and captures exit state, stdout, stderr, and any generated files, and passes it off to the client

-* REQUEST_MSG     = "!R"
+#### `REQUEST_MSG`  (!R)

-  - Client: Sends this to indicate to the server that it will need to receive files
+- **Client**: Sends this to indicate to the server that it will need to receive files
-  - Server: Prepares to receive files from the client
+- **Server**: Prepares to receive files from the client

-* SUCCEED_RSP     = "!S"
+#### `SUCCEED_RSP` (!S)

-  - Client: Indicates success, should keep processing the packet and rakefile.
+- **Client**: Indicates success, should keep processing the packet and rakefile.
 Exit code equals 0 since otherwise it would be a FAILURE_RSP packet
-  - Server: Sends this to indicate execution was successful (exit code == 0)
+- **Server**: Sends this to indicate execution was successful (exit code == 0)

-* FAILURE_RSP     = "!F"
+#### `FAILURE_RSP`  (!F)

-  - Client: Indicates failure, receive two packets, one containing the stderr and one containing the exit code.
+- **Client**: Indicates failure, receive two packets, one containing the stderr and one containing the exit code.
-  - Server: Sends this to indicate execution was unsuccessful.
+- **Server**: Sends this to indicate execution was unsuccessful.
 Detect based on exit code.

-* EXECUTE_GET     = "!E"
+#### `EXECUTE_GET`  (!E)

-  - Client: Sends this to get current amount of requests server is servicing
+- **Client**: Sends this to get current amount of requests server is servicing
-  - Server: Sends active thread count to client.
+- **Server**: Sends active thread count to client, effectively the load of the server.

+## Option Flags

 The next three bytes are "options", only used on successful execution responses.
 These are positionally sensitive, and are either set, or unset(replaced with a space):